About

 photo by Hannah Rosalie

 I have published articles and books, most recently “Absence and Difficult Knowledge in Contemporary Art Museums” (2018) and “Archives and Disobedience.
 Changing Tactics of Visual Culture in Eastern Europe” (2016, with Tanel Rander).
-Over the past years, I have organised several long-term projects collaborative acting as a project leader, moderator and a host including “Communicating Difficult Pasts”.
-Currently I am affiliated with the Estonian Academy of Arts as a Postdoctoral Research Fellow, researching the curation and mediation of difficult past in the context of Baltic visual art and culture.
+Over the past years, I have organised several long-term collaborative projects acting as a project leader, moderator and a host, including “Communicating Difficult Pasts”.
+Currently I am affiliated with Tallinn University’s research project “Translating Memories: The Eastern European Past in the Global Arena” and the Estonian Academy of Arts by researching and conceptualising processes of decolonisation in museums and visual art, issues related to curation and mediation of difficult past in the context of Baltic histories and post-soviet histories memory cultures.